List of content you will read in this article:

 The easiest way to disable both editors is by adding a single line of code to your wp-config file on your web hosting platform.

-The first step is to login to your cPanel VPS (usually found at http://mydomain.com/cpanel).
-Once you’ve logged in follow these steps:
+The first step is to log in to your cPanel VPS (usually found at http://yourdomain.com/cpanel).
+Once you’ve logged in, follow these steps:

 Select Web Root and find your wp-config.php file and select it.